open-source-labs/Reactime/README.md

 ### <b>Additional Features</b>

+- Reactime 14.0 attempted to convert Reactime's Chrome manifest from V2 to V3.
+This conversion might have not been done properly.
 - Identifying unnecessary re-renders
 - Single-click to view tooltip details on state visualizations
 - Double-click to collapse child components